mrserverless/yunspace.com/public/blog/building-a-windows8-homeserver-using-storage-spaces.md

 For a while now I've been trying to decide whether to buy a NAS or build my own.
-In the end I decided to pull out my old PC to build a home server using Windows 8 Storage Spaces and extra disks.
+In the end I decided to pull out my old PC to build a home server using [Windows8 Storage Space](http://windows.microsoft.com/en-AU/windows-8/storage-spaces-pools) and extra disks.
 ![homeserver running](/img/homeserver/homeserver_running.png)